 - Other uncommon problems of the brain or its blood vessels.

-These are not dealt with further in this leaflet.)
+However, these are not dealt with further in this leaflet.

 Where does a blood clot come from to cause a transient ischaemic attack?

 In some cases a small clot forms in a heart chamber and is carried in the bloodstream to the brain.
 This can happen with a condition called atrial fibrillation - often known by many people as an irregular heartbeat.
-(See separate leaflet called Atrial Fibrillation for more information.)
+See separate leaflet called Atrial Fibrillation for more details.

 A small blood clot is likely to break up quickly when it gets stuck.
 Therefore, no permanent damage is done to the brain during a TIA, and symptoms soon go.